-To celebrate the release of the versatile and ever inspiring Power Pulses cookbook, we've rounded up a team of Happy Foodies to cook from the book.
-We'll be sharing our efforts over the week to show you what it's like to cook from Power Pulses at home.
+Love cooking with lentils, chickpeas and beans?
+Then you’ll want to take a look at the Power Pulses cookbook, packed with 150 inspiring and versatile recipes.
+We’ve rounded up a team of Happy Foodies to cook from the book, and we’ll be sharing our efforts over the week to show you what it’s like to cook from Power Pulses at home.

 Who: Hayley Cox, Press Officer, DK